bbzaffari/OneWire/README.md

 This driver was developed by me, Bruno Bavaresco Zaffari, as part of my undergraduate final thesis project in Computer Engineering.
 It is one of the modules included in the `TCC` directory of the main repository, serving as a key component for managing low-level hardware communication in the final system.
 Everyone is free to use, modify, and adapt this code as they wish, with no need for copyrights.

+Note: This implementation focuses on basic OneWire communication (reset, read/write bits, ROM commands, function commands) but *does not implement support for parasite power* mode.
+In parasite mode, the DS18B20 draws power directly from the data line during high periods, requiring careful control and optional strong pull-up circuitry.
+This driver assumes the sensor is externally powered.

 ## What is OneWire?

 OneWire is a communication protocol developed by Dallas Semiconductor (now Maxim Integrated) that allows data and power transmission over a **single data wire plus ground**.
 This reduces wiring complexity, making it ideal for embedded systems where space and cost are constrained.